Can I feed my dog rice and chicken every day? – What should dogs eat?

 Meaning that this dynamic duo is missing a lot a key vitamins and nutrients that store bought or more complex meals provide.

-There are about 6 essential things to remember for a balanced diet for your dog.
+There are about 6 essential things to keep in mind for a balanced diet for your dog.
 Water, Proteins, Fats, Carbs, Minerals, and Vitamins.
 All 6 of these basics aid in the everyday functionality of your dog.

 Most people reach for a chicken and rice diet when their dog is sick.
 The reason behind this is because of how simple the ingredients are.

-This allows your dog to digest the food and aids in their recovery easily.
-This two-ingredient meal packs enough nutritional properties to put your dog back on the road to wellness but not enough for a long time.
+This allows your dog to easily digest the food and aids in their recovery.
+This two ingredient meal packs enough nutritional properties to put your dog back on the road to wellness but not enough for long time.

 If you do choose to feed your pup chicken and rice, whether it be in conjunction with other foods to supplement what this meal lacks, or your pup is ill and needing something easily digestible here are a few things to keep in mind and the steps involved in making this meal.

-Purchase the highest quality chicken to limit your dog’s exposure to toxins.
-Buy a package of short or long-grain white rice.
+Purchase the highest quality chicken you can afford to limit your dog’s exposure to toxins.
+Buy a package of short or long grain white rice.

-Avoid quick-minute rice as it lowers the nutritional value compared to regular rice.
+Avoid quick minute rice’s as it lowers the nutritional value in comparison to the regular rice.

 You can also sub white rice for brown but note that it needs to be cooked longer than white rice to avoid irritation in your dog’s stomach.

-Prepare the chicken by removing all fat and boiling it in a long pot.
-Once thoroughly cooked through, proceed to remove all bones.
+Prepare the chicken by removing all fat, and place into a long pot to boil.
+Once thoroughly cooked through and proceed to removing all bones.

-You can cook the chicken with the bones, but note that the bones must be removed before feeding your pup.
+You can cook the chicken with the bones into but take note that the bones must be removed before feeding to your pup.

 The History Behind What We Feed Our Furry Companions

-DNA evidence suggests that dogs are decedents of wolves dating back 100,000 years.
-It is suggested that as humans evolved, so did dogs.
+DNA evidence suggests that dogs are decedents of wolves dating back 100,000 years ago.
+It is suggested that as the human evolved, so did the dog.

-We used to feed the dogs what we ate, but nowadays, most people avoid giving dogs table scraps.
+Meaning, we used to feed the dogs what we ate, but nowadays most people avoid giving dogs table scraps.
 Why?
-Well, the short answer is money and showing off wealth.
+Well the short answer is money and showing off wealth.

-As time passed, the middle class began to prosper, and dog foods started showing up.
-Dog food was considered a luxury, and if you could afford this food, then you would be considered higher on the social ladder.
+As time went on the middle class began to prosper and dog foods started showing up.
+Dog food was considered a luxury, and if you could afford this food then you were considered to be higher on the social ladder.

-From there on, people began creating things like dog treats and wet food, making it more mainstream, and through lobbyist groups, campaigns were created with TV ads and radio talking about the “dangers” of table scraps.
+From there on people begin creating things like dog treats, and wet food making it more mainstream and through lobbyist groups campaigns were created with TV ads and radio talking about the “dangers” of table scraps.

-There are some great dog foods on the market, and with a good rotation of certain foods, homemade food can also be a great option!
+There are some great dog foods on the market and with a good rotation of certain foods homemade food can be a great option as well!

-Remember that some store-bought foods have unneeded toxic materials, and some homemade food recipes lack what your dog needs to consume daily.
+Keep in mind that some store bought foods have un-needed toxic materials and some homemade food recipes lack some of the things your dog needs to consume on a daily basis.

 However, these were all suggestions.
-They shouldn’t eat fast food, tons of cheese, and candy, but they can eat people’s food.
+They shouldn’t eat things like fast food, tons of cheese, and candy, but they can eat people food.

-Suppose it is healthy and digestible.
-If you’re eating things like roasted chicken, greens, beans, and potatoes, you can feed some to your dog.
+If it is healthy, and literally digestible.
+If you’re eating things like roasted chicken, greens beans and potatoes you can definitely feed some to your dog.

 There are tons of dog foods out there.
 While I cannot tell you which one is best for your dog, I can tell you that my best advice is to feed your dog the highest quality food you can afford.